ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 If public IP address is not attached to RMM server, then its 'Reserved IP' address can be used to access RMM server with [bastion host](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).
 {: note}

-1. Order the RMM server from the [{{site.data.keyword.cloud_notm}} catalog tile](https://cloud.ibm.com/catalog/content/Rackware-Golden-Template-1.11-06545490-596b-4133-8516-8425a11b3265-global){: external}.
+1. Order the RMM server from the [{{site.data.keyword.cloud_notm}} catalog tile](/catalog/content/IBM-MarketPlace-P2P-1.3-22935832-bd76-49ab-b53e-12fc5d04c266-global){: external}.
 2. After you order, log in to the RMM server.
 3. In the RMM server, change the default password, create users, and create an SSH key with the correct name.

-## Set up and provision VPC, bare metal server, or virtual server instance
+## Set up and provision a VPC, bare metal server, or virtual server instance
 {: #set-up-provision-vpc-vsi}
 {: step}

-Target bare metal server can only be provided manually.
-There are two different methods for setting up the target virtual server: manual or the RMM auto-provision feature.
+Target bare metal server can be provisioned only manually.
+You can set up the target virtual server manually or with the RMM auto-provision feature.

 ### Option 1: Manual
 {: #option1-manual}

 The RMM solution handles only the OS, application, and data movement.
-It does not to set up a VPC on the target side; therefore, you need to set up the VPC infrastructure.
+It does not to set up a VPC on the target side.
+Therefore, you need to set up the {{site.data.keyword.vpc_short}} infrastructure.
 At a bare minimum, you need to set up a VPC, subnets, and bare metal or virtual server instances.
 For more information, see the [Virtual Private Cloud (VPC) documentation](/docs/vpc?topic=vpc-getting-started).

 1. Create a VPC.
 2. Create subnets.
-3. Order bare metal or virtual server instance.
+3. Order a bare metal or virtual server instance.
-    * SSH key
+    - SSH key
-    * Operating system name (Linux or Windows and their respective version)
+    - Operating system name (Linux or Windows and their respective version)
-    * Security groups
+    - Security groups
-    * Secondary volume (optional)
+    - Secondary volume (optional)

     Encrypted volumes are not supported.
     {: note}

 ### Option 2: Auto-provision
 {: #option2-auto-provision}